copa-cabana/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display the contents list of your current directory.
-Tasks 1.
-What's in there?
+Display current directory contents in a long format